jackdesert/gentoo-install-for-newbs/README.md

     # copy `gentoo.conf` into the gentoo-install directory
     cp gentoo-install-for-newbs/gentoo.conf gentoo-install

-    # cd into the gentoo-install directory
-    cd gentoo-install

-    # CONTINUE FROM STEP 12, "Install"

 ### 8. Menu Config

-If you are here, you have decided to generate your own config file using the menu config.

     # cd into the repo
     cd gentoo-install

     ./configure
-    # (It will ask to install missing programs.
-Yes)
+    # (It will ask to install missing programs...Yes!)
-    # (It will also ask for confirmation.
-Yes)
+    # (It will also ask for confirmation...Yes!)
     # (After that the menu will open)

 ### 9. Choose Menu Options

+If you downloaded the config file from this repo, you still need to at least change the value of `Partitioning scheme -> Device` to reference the drive you want to install to.

+If you are starting from no config, you will need/want to make several changes.
-Here is what I changed from the default settings when creating the gentoo.conf provided in this repo:
+Here is what I did, and what I recommend:

-UNchecked:
-    LUKS Encryption      # Because simplicity
+UNCHECK:
-    Use Swap             # Because we have plenty of RAM Enable Bleeding Edge # For reliability
+    "Use Swap"             # Because we have plenty of RAM "LUKS Encryption"      # Because simplicity
+    "Enable Bleeding Edge" # For reliability
-    Enable sshd          # Because we don't need other people logging in here
+    "Enable sshd"          # Because we don't need other people logging in here

-CHANGED:
+CHANGE:
-    "Device" to be my actual SSD
+    "Device" to be the actual drive you want to install to

-CHANGED:
+CHANGE:
+    "Timeozne" to where you live

+CHANGE:
-    "Network Device" to `en* wlan*` (without quotes) (This makes it so both ethernet and wifi can both use DHCP) (You can edit /etc/systemd/network/20-wired.network in your newly installed system to change this later)
+    "Interface Name" to `en* wlan*` (without quotes) (This makes it so both ethernet and wifi can both use DHCP) (You can edit /etc/systemd/network/20-wired.network in your newly installed system to change this later)

-CHANGED:
+CHANGE:
     "Additional Packages" to `app-editors/neovim  net-wireless/iwd` (without quotes) (This installs neovim and `iwctl` so you can at least edit files and connect to wifi on your new system)

-CHANGED:
+CHANGE:
     "Gentoo Mirror" to one that is close to me.
 YMMV

 ### 10. Save Config File